ruipereira-pt/FantasyKings/VERCEL_DEPLOYMENT_SETUP.md

 ## 🔧 How It Works

-### Current Behavior (if configured correctly):
+### Current Behavior (Default Vercel):

 ```
 PR Opened
     ↓
-Vercel: ❌ No deployment (if previews disabled)
-    OR
-Vercel: 🔍 Preview deployment only (if previews enabled)
+Vercel: 🔍 Preview deployment (preview environment)

 PR Merged to main
     ↓
 Vercel: ✅ Production deployment triggered
 ```

+**This is the correct and recommended behavior:**

+- Preview deployments allow you to test changes before merging
+- Production deployments only happen after code review and merge

 ### Environment Variables